thenadz/document-gallery/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 5.1.0 =
+* **Feature:** Restores support for the classic editor which was removed in 5.0.
+  Don't worry - Block Editor support remains as well!

 = 5.0.0 =
 * **Major Enhancement:** Full WordPress Block Editor integration!
 Insert and configure